CylonicRaider/heim/client/site/about/privacy.md

 accessing our Services, the pages or features of our Services to which a User browsed and the time spent on those pages or features, search terms, the links on our Services that a User clicked on, and other statistics.
-We use Log Data to administer the Services and we analyze (and may engage third parties to analyze) Log Data to improve, customize and enhance our Services by expanding their features and functionality and tailoring them to our Users' needs and preferences.
+We use Log Data to administer the Services and we may analyze Log Data to improve, customize and enhance our Services by expanding their features and functionality and tailoring them to our Users' needs and preferences.
 We may use a person's IP address to generate aggregate, non-identifying information about how our Services are used.

 ### Information Sent by Your Device